|

 There are groups working hard to change our laws, to make more

-people aware, and to put pressure on food service companies that buy
+people aware, and to put pressure on food service companies to stop

 from factory style farms.